John Moffat (physicist): Modified gravity theory

 Continuing Einstein's search for a unified field theory, Moffat proposed a nonsymmetric gravitational theory that, like Einstein's unified field, incorporated a symmetric field (gravity) and an antisymmetric field.
 Unlike Einstein, however, Moffat made no attempt to identify the latter with electromagnetism, instead proposing that the antisymmetric component is another manifestation of gravity.
 As investigation progressed, the theory evolved in a variety of ways; most notably, Moffat postulated that the antisymmetric field may be massive.

 The current version of his modified gravity (MOG) theory, which grew out of this investigation, modifies Einstein's gravity with the addition of a vector field, while also promoting the constants of the theory to scalar fields.
 The combined effect of these fields modifies the strength of gravity at large distances when large masses are involved, successfully accounting for a range of astronomical and cosmological observations.
-The resulting theory describes well, without invoking dark matter, the rotation curves of galaxies and the mass profiles of X-ray galaxy clusters.
+According to Moffat the resulting theory describes well, without invoking dark matter, the rotation curves of galaxies and the mass profiles of X-ray galaxy clusters.

 Non-local quantum field theory

 In 1990, Moffat proposed a finite, non-local quantum field theory.
 The theory was developed extensively by Evens, Moffat, Kleppe and Woodard in 1991.
 In subsequent work, Moffat proposed this theory as an alternative to the standard electroweak unification of electromagnetism and the weak nuclear interactions.
 Moffat's theory is a quantum field theory with a non-local term in the field Lagrangian.
 The theory is gauge invariant and it is finite to all orders of perturbation theory.
-For the standard model it can solve the Higgs boson mass hierarchy naturalness problem.
-It also leads to a finite quantum gravity theory.
+According to Moffat, for the Standard Model it can solve the Higgs boson mass hierarchy naturalness problem, and leads to a finite quantum gravity theory.